mzhou02/mzhou02.github.io/_projects/dpo.md

 3. <strong>Reinforcement Learning Optimization</strong>: Use the reward model to optimize the language model's outputs through reinforcement learning.

-The beauty of this approach is in how it progressively refines the model's understanding of human preferences.
+The main idea of this approach is to progressively refine the model's understanding of human preferences.
 First, we give the model a basic understanding of the types of responses we want through examples (SFT).
 This way, it makes the aligning stage much more stable.
 Then, we teach it to distinguish between better and worse responses by learning from human comparative judgments (reward modeling).
 Finally, we use this learned understanding to guide the model toward generating better responses (RL optimization).

 <h4>Learning What Humans Prefer</h4>